- What is an internal knowledge base?

 6. Outline a clear review and approval process

 An internal knowledge base acts as the collective brain of your organization.
 It also reflects your company’s work environment and culture.
-So, the information put out in this base has to be aligned with your quality standards and brand values.
+So, remember to make sure that all information uploaded into your knowledge base aligns with your quality standards and brand values.

 To ensure that you deliver a high-level experience for your IKB, design a solid review and approval process for the contributors.